RobJMal/vamr_2024_project/README.md

     - Default: `store_false`

 ## Video Generation and Development
-The screencasts were captured on a laptop computer with an i7 3770k processor with 4 cores @ 3.3 GHz and 16 GB RAM.
-The project was also tested on the following system:
+The screencasts were captured on a laptop computer with an Apple M1 Pro processor with 16 GB RAM running macOS Sequoia 15.11.
+The project was also tested on the following systems:

 - OS: Ubuntu 22.04          | CPU: Intel Core I7; 6 cores at @ 2.4 GHz              | RAM: 16 GB
 - OS: macOS Sonoma 14.1.1   | CPU: Intel Core I5 (8th gen); 4 cores at @ 2.3 GHz    | RAM: 8 GB